 7. Wash Your Car

 Scrub a dub, dub get your car in the tub!
 Washing your car does so much more than making it look shiny and new again.
 It helps to prevent corrosion caused by contaminants that settle onto your car’s exterior and scratch the paint.
 Plus, by washing your car and taking good care of it, it will last longer and maintain its trade-in value.
 Wash your car regularly throughout the year, at least 1-2 times per month.
-At the start of winter, give your car a thorough cleaning and finish the process with a coat of wax to provide an extra layer of protection during the winter months.
+At the start of winter, give your car a thorough cleaning and finish the process with a coat of wax to provide an extra layer of car paint protection during the winter months.
 As temperatures rise in the spring and summer, plan to do another deep cleaning and wax to prepare your car for the harsh summer.